 Solo female travellers don’t need to worry

 It’s common to see solo female travellers or pairs/groups of young foreign women travelling in Nepal.
-While neighbouring India has a reputation (rightly or wrongly) as a difficult destination for women, Nepal does not, and for good reason.
-Solo travel is a particularly special way to see the world, and Nepalis are generally respectful of women in public, and it’s uncommon to experience harassment or uncomfortable leering.
+While neighbouring India has a reputation (rightly or wrongly) as a difficult destination for women, Nepal does not - and for good reason.
+Solo travel is a particularly special way to see the world and Nepalis are generally respectful of women in public.
+It’s uncommon to experience harassment or uncomfortable leering.
 Kathmandu, while busy, is not an unsafe city, and it’s fine to take taxis alone after dark.
 While Nepal still has a long way to go to reach gender equality for its women, female travellers are unlikely to have any problems.
 Just practice the same precautions you would anywhere.

 It’s actually a Hindu-majority country

 Many people (who haven’t yet visited) are under the impression that Nepal is a Buddhist-majority country.
 It isn’t.
 Buddhists comprise around 11% of the population, whereas more than 80% of Nepalis are Hindus.
 In fact, until becoming a republic in 2008, Nepal was the only Hindu kingdom in the world.

 Buddhism and Hinduism are actually fairly intertwined in Nepal though, with followers of both faiths incorporating many practices, beliefs, deities and symbols from the other religion.
 In Kathmandu you will see almost as many Buddhist buildings and monuments as Hindu ones, such as stupas and monasteries.
 In other parts of the country, the two religions are a little more divided, with the high Himalaya tending to be more Buddhist and the people of Tibetan ethnicity, and the Terai (plains) more Hindu, with hill areas a bit of a mixture, but mainly Hindu.